Find the best running earbuds that stick in ears like glue and make you run like a cheetah (almost).

 What You Need to Know About Running Earbuds

 Stability is crucial.
-Earbuds that don’t fit well fall out.
-This is extremely frustrating especially during a run.
+In-ear headphones that don’t fit well fall out.
+This is extremely frustrating during a run.
 You want to focus on your tempo and not worry about a bad fit.
-Many earphones come with multiple ear tips for better stability.
+Many earphones come with multiple ear tip sizes for better stability.

-You need water protection.
+You need water and sweat resistance.
 If you run outside and you get caught in rain, it might damage your earbuds.
 Your earphones need to stand up to the environment whether you’re accidentally dropping them in a puddle or sweating profusely during a marathon.

 Wired or wireless?